qbead/qbeadWebsite/content/book/progpatterns.md

 Notice how we did not need to use the `return` keyword.
-In this particular case we also did not have any parameters in the parentheses that defined our function, but we can very well have such parameters if we wish.
-For instance, this function takes numbers of seconds as its input and pauses the program for that long (by calculating the number of milliseconds corresponding to the given number of seconds and using the `delay` function).
+In this particular case we also did not have any parameters in the parentheses that defined our function, but we can have such parameters if we need them.
+For instance, this function takes the number of seconds as its input and pauses the program for that long.
+It does this by calculating the number of milliseconds corresponding to the provided number of seconds and then uses the `delay` function.

 ```c++
 void delay_seconds(int number_of_seconds) {